peteroupc/peteroupc.github.io/colorgen.md

 - **Sequential color maps** for showing "ordered data that progress from low to high".
 Those found in _ColorBrewer 2.0_ use varying tints of the same hue or of two close hues.
 - **Diverging color maps** for showing continuous data with a clearly defined midpoint (the "critical value") and where the distinction between low and high is also visually important.
 Those found in _ColorBrewer 2.0_ use varying tints of two "contrasting hues", one hue at each end, with lighter tints closer to the middle.
 Where such color maps are used in 3D visualizations, K. Moreland [recommends](http://www.kennethmoreland.com/color-advice/) "limiting the color map to reasonably bright colors".
 - **Qualitative color maps** for showing discrete categories of data (see also "[Visually Distinct Colors](#Visually_Distinct_Colors)").
 Those found in _ColorBrewer 2.0_ use varying hues.

-**Note:** Some of the [color maps](https://personal.sron.nl/~pault/) shown on P. Tol's site include a distinct shade of gray to indicate missing data on a land map.

 <a id=Named_Colors></a>
 ### Named Colors